PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 ownership gate.
 Subsequent binary and shape-transform families can move through the same boundary independently.

+The shape-transform family now follows that boundary as well.
+ReverseV2, ExpandDims, Squeeze, Pack, Unpack, and Split source emission is owned by `pytorch_emitters.py`, including runtime axis normalization and multi-output statement construction.
+Constant integer-vector decoding moved to the shared Torch-free `pytorch_codegen_utils.py` owner so the emitter and the generated pipeline's remaining families use one policy.
+The generated pipeline keeps the same imported global function names, avoiding a compatibility wrapper or source template change.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,